Audio description is an optional additional

 Panasonic 58HX700_Series smart TV)

 says Main Menu…Arrow down to sound…Press OK button.
 Arrow down

-Guidance Settings…Voice guidance… Press the OK button… Select
+to Voice Guidance Settings…Voice guidance… Press the OK button…

-volume up and down, and the level that your volume is set to.
+up and down, and the level that your volume is set to.
+To use

-guidance on the EPG (electronic programme guide), press the
+the voice guidance on the EPG (electronic programme guide),

-on the programme currently screening, simply press the i
+programme currently screening, simply press the i (information)

-down to Audio Description…OK…Arrow up to On then press the OK
+Description…OK…Arrow up to On then press the OK button.
+When

 finished click on the back (left facing arrow) button.

 LED television receive audio description?
 A: Yes it can.
 Press